Felix Roussel (1929 - 1955)

 On March 15th 1958 the Arosa Sun sustained an engine explosion off the Columbian coast with the loss of two lives.
 The ship was towed to Cristobal then on to Baltimore for repairs, resuming service on May 12th 1958 with a sailing from New York to Bremen.

-Her last voyage began on September 13th 1958 to Bremen - Quebec - Montreal - Quebec - Plymouth - Havre - Bremen.
+Her last voyage commenced September 13th 1958 to Bremen - Quebec - Montreal - Quebec - Plymouth - Havre - Bremen.
 In December of that year the ship was seized at Bremen due to the Arosa Line's outstanding debts.
 Bankruptcy followed and the ship was auctioned off in 1960 to Koninglijke Nederlandsche Hoogoven & Stalfabrieken, with the ship converted at Ijmuiden to become a floating hostel for steel workers at Ymuiden, Holland.
-Sustained fire damage during April 1963.
-This function ended when on March 3rd 1974 the Arosa Sun left in tow for Bilbao for scrapping.
-On 28th March 1974 she arrived at Bilbao where she was broken up by Hierros Ardes.
+The ship sustained fire damage during April 1963.
+The floating hostel function ended on March 3rd 1974 when the Arosa Sun was towed away to Bilbao for scrapping.
+On March 28th 1974 she arrived at Bilbao to be broken up by Hierros Ardes.

-The Felix Roussel as shown in a rather battered photograph - no other details known about this view.
+The Felix Roussel as shown in a rather battered photograph - no other details known about this view, the single funnel places it in the 1950 - 1955 time period.

 Builder: Ateliers et Chantiers de la Loire, Saint-Nazaire